 This section describes how to grant or revoke access to specific users by relying on the Case security feature.

-Bizagi provides a set of functions to add or remove users from the Privileged users list of open cases using an Expression.
+Bizagi provides a set of functions to manage the privileged users list of open cases using an Expression.

 These functions allow you to:

 •Clear the access of a case

 •Get the privileged user list

 The following API is available from rules to manage the Privileged user list:

 •CHelper.GrantCaseAccess(int idCase, int idUser): adds the user to the list of privileged users.

 •CHelper.GrantCaseAccessToUsers(int idCase, Array Users): adds multiple users to the list of privileged users.

 •CHelper.RevokeCaseAccess(int idCase, int idUser): removes a user from the list of privileged users.